 Several of the Rohingya groups within VAI’s membership- groups who were displaced by the anti-Rohingya violence in Myanmar and are now living in Bangladesh- have been petitioning Facebook to take a more active role in redressing the harm it has inflicted on their community.
 Facebook has admitted that its platform allowed hate speech to spread in Myanmar in 2017.
 The Independent International Fact-Finding Mission on Myanmar found that this directly linked to real-world violence to which Facebook’s response was inadequate.

 For groups who have been displaced into refugee camps in Bangladesh, these apologies are insufficient.
 Many of the groups in VAI’s membership are youth or student groups, who are worried about their ability to obtain a quality equation, which may give them a chance of a better life.
 This is difficult while they are displaced.

-In April 2021, Facebook released its first corporate human rights policy The policy’s section on redress for human rights violations makes no mention of providing recess for communities who have suffered from real world violence, persecution or discrimination that was incited or allowed to spread on the Facebook platform.
+In April 2021, Facebook released its first corporate human rights policy The policy’s section on redress for human rights violations makes no mention of providing a recess for communities who have suffered from real-world violence, persecution or discrimination that was incited or allowed to spread on the Facebook platform.